What is a bone scan?

 rare, but may happen.

-If you are allergic to or sensitive to medicines, contrast dyes, or latex, be sure
+Tell your healthcare provider if you are allergic to or sensitive to medicines, contrast

-If you are pregnant or think you might be, tell your healthcare provider before the
+Tell your healthcare provider if you are pregnant or think you might be.

-There may be other risks depending on your specific medical condition.
-Be certain
+There may be other risks depending on your specific health condition.
+Be certain your

-your healthcare provider knows about all of your medical conditions before the procedure.
+healthcare provider knows about all of your health conditions before the procedure.

 How do I get ready for a bone scan?